 However, if the driver had been operating a vehicle with a suspended license, depending on the circumstances, he could have faced jail time, a steeper fine, and a further suspension of his license.
 On the extreme end of the spectrum we find the crime of operating a motor vehicle with license suspended for OUI.
 This is punishable by up to two and a half years in jail (at least 60 days of which must be served) and a one year additional loss of license.

 Notice that, even if a driver is not operating under the influence at the time he is arrested for driving without a license, he still faces a very harsh penalty.
 In other words, a driver who had a license at one time (so presumably passed a driving test) and lost it is generally subject to harsher penalties than a driver who never had a license in the first place.
 This counterintuitive dynamic creates confusion and bad incentives among drivers.
 Since most drivers are not lawyers and do not have a sophisticated understanding of the traffic laws, they often rely on anecdotal accounts from friends and relatives to inform them about the laws.

 A driver whose friend went to jail for two years for driving with a suspended license might be frightened to stop for the police, even if he is only operating without a license.
 But in the story above, the driver is now facing charges of unlicensed operation of a motor vehicle, failure to stop for police, reckless operation of a motor vehicle, speeding, marked lanes violation, failure to stop/yield, taking an improper turn and a one way traffic violation.
 And he could face even more, all to avoid (at most) a $1,000 fine.

-If you have been charged with violating firearms laws, you should immediately seek out the assistance of an experienced attorney.
-Contact the Edward R. Molari Attorney at Law today for a confidential consultation.
+If you have been charged with violating Massachusetts traffic laws, you should immediately seek out the assistance of an experienced criminal defense attorney.
+Contact Edward R. Molari, Attorney at Law, today for a confidential consultation.